Trobiun/MaaSOpenstackAnsible/README.md

 1. All tags used by openstack-ansible need to be added (manually at the moment) in MaaS instance
 2. Every network needed for openstack-ansible must be in 1 `space` for 1 network in openstack_user_config.yml
-3. Every machine/host you want included in openstack_user_config.yml file must be tagged
+3. Every machine/host you want included in openstack_user_config.yml file must be tagged by at least one tag

 ## Dependencies: